Congregation Beth Israel (Houston)

-Congregation Beth Israel of Houston, the oldest Jewish congregation in Texas, was founded in Houston in 1854.
-It operates the Shlenker School.
+Congregation Beth Israel is a Reform Jewish congregation and synagogue located at 5600 North Braeswood Boulevard, in Houston, Texas, in the United States.
+The congregation, founded in 1854, is the oldest Jewish congregation in Texas; and it operates the Shlenker School.

 History

 The congregation was founded in 1854 as an Orthodox Jewish kehilla and legally chartered in 1859.
 The Orthodox Beth Israel Congregation in Houston opened in a former house that had been converted to a synagogue.
 In 1874 the congregation voted to change their affiliation to Reform Judaism, sparking the foundation of Congregation Adath Yeshurun, now known as Congregation Beth Yeshurun.
 Hyman Judah Schachtel was a past rabbi.

 Beth Israel's Franklin Avenue Temple building was completed in 1874.
 The temple was at Crawford Street at Franklin Avenue in what is now Downtown Houston.
 In 1908 the congregation moved into a new temple at Crawford at Lamar Street, in an area that was a Jewish community.
 After the congregation left the Lamar site, the New Day Temple occupied it.
 As of 2016 The Grove at Discovery Green occupies the former Lamar site.

 Maximilian Heller was rabbi of the congregation from 1886 to 1887.

 A new temple at Austin Street and Holman Avenue was dedicated in 1925.
 Originally it was considered to be a part of the Third Ward.

 Rabbi Henry Barnston served as the Congregation's rabbi from 1900 to 1943, after which he served as rabbi emeritus until his death in 1949.

 The Moderne style, 1924-built Austin Street building, designed by congregant Joseph Finger, was listed on the U.S. National Register of Historic Places in 1984 and was awarded Recorded Texas Historical Landmark status in 2009.